BrianLondon/fixcol/README.md

  - Strict mode
  - Add an option for padding enum variants to all be the same length
     - Also support shorter than expected lines gracefully
+ - Make param list data rather than code to support dynamic lists of valid parameters.

 Also... do this: https://stackoverflow.com/questions/54392702/how-to-report-errors-in-a-procedural-macro-using-the-quote-macro